-If you run a Professional Audio Mixing & Mastering studio or simply like to record your voice singing your favorite song in your Home studio, then you will need a set of studio reference monitors.
+Suppose you run a Professional Audio Mixing & Mastering studio or like to record your voice singing your favourite song in your home studio: You will need a pair of studio monitor.
 Studio monitors reproduce the recorded sound with precise details.

 First of All, Why should you use Reference monitors?

 When you record your voice or an instrument, you want it to sound the best.
 You would make a few tweaks and adjustments to the audio frequencies using Dynamic and effect processors.

 9 Important Tech Specs to understand before buying studio monitors:

-A mid-field Studio monitoring system (ex: Neumann KH 420) is for mid distance and far-field monitors like 1236A Genelec Studio Monitors are used for listening audio from far distances.
+A mid-field Studio monitoring system (ex: Neumann KH 420) is for mid-distance, and far-field monitors like 1236A Genelec Studio Monitors are for listening to audio from far distances.

 Neumann KH120 Studio Monitor

-Whereas in a 3 Way Studio Monitor (ex: Neumann KH 310) you will have two crossovers splitting the frequency range into Three, feeding high frequencies into a HF tweeter, Mids onto the MF driver and lows onto a LF woofer.
+Whereas in a 3 Way Studio Monitor (ex: Neumann KH 310), you will have two crossovers splitting the frequency range into Three, feeding high frequencies into an HF tweeter, Mids onto the MF driver and lows onto an LF woofer.

 Instead of one single power amp running both the HF and LF drivers in a two way Monitor, Bi-amping will ensure each driver gets its due current separately.
-Since the low frequency driver generally requires more power compared to the HF tweeter, Bi amp or trip amp technology helps in supplying current according to each driver’s need.
+Since the low-frequency driver generally requires more power than the HF tweeter, Bi amp or trip amp technology helps supply current according to each driver’s need.

-Typically most of the monitors have frequencies ranging in between 45Hz and 20 kHz.
-There will be some variation in this range and this variation is measured in decibels.
-If the monitor spec is 45Hz-21kHz ± 3dB, it indicates that at some point in the entire frequency range the audio may be 3 decibel louder or softer.
+Typically most of the monitors have frequencies ranging between 45Hz and 20 kHz.
+There will be some variation in this range, and this variation is measured in decibels.
+If the monitor spec is 45Hz-21kHz ± 3dB, it indicates that the audio may be 3 decibel louder or softer at some point in the entire frequency range.

 QSC RSC 112 Mix Theater Reference Monitor

-8. SPL: Sound pressure level describes the pressure of the sound wave, expressed in decibels (dB) relative to the reference pressure of 20 µP (micro-pascals) or N/m2.
-Smaller the studio monitors, higher the SPL specification, more powerful your studio monitor will be.
+Sound pressure level describes the pressure of the sound wave, expressed in decibels (dB) relative to the reference pressure of 20 µP (micro-pascals) or N/m2.
+Bigger the studio monitors, the higher the SPL specification, the more powerful your studio monitor will be.

-THD measures how precisely Studio monitor speakers can reproduce audio signal.
-High end Studio Monitor speakers might have a 0.003% of noise or distortion.
-The value can go up to 0.4% if the audio circuit is very not designed well.
+THD measures how precisely Studio monitor speakers can reproduce the audio signal.
+High-end Studio Monitor speakers might have a 0.003% noise or distortion.
+The value can go up to 0.4% if the Studio Monitor has poorly designed internal circuitry.